Announcements & Resources

 As a reminder, disruptions due to COVID-19 continue to impact international travel.
 If you plan to travel internationally, please be prepared in the event you test positive for COVID-19 immediately before or during your trip.
-Travelers that test positive for COVID-19 while abroad must isolate and avoid travel for 10 days from the date symptoms started or the date of the positive test if no symptoms are present.
-Click here for CDC international travel guidelines during the pandemic.
-Read more.
+Travelers that test positive for COVID-19 while abroad must isolate and avoid travel in accordance with CDC guidance.

 As of May 10th, 2022, CITRA will continue with the next phase of this careful, but deliberate return to Penn’s international activities, by removing all COVID-19 related restrictions on student travel.

 Travelers may still require internal approval to travel from their departments, Schools/Centers, and budget leaders.
 Individual travelers will also be personally responsible for understanding the complex border restrictions and entry requirements of their individual itinerary.
 Read more.